 - 55% with a second family and 12+ weeks in arrears

 - 65% Single 12+ weeks in arrears

 Continuing Exclusive Jurisdiction (CEJ)

 The doctrine that only one support order should be effective and enforceable between the same parties at any one time and that when a particular court has acquired jurisdiction to determine child support and custody, it retains authority to amend and modify its orders therein.
 This Court of Continuing Exclusive Jurisdiction (CCEJ) continues to have jurisdiction over a support issue until another court takes it away.
 Defined in the Uniform Interstate Family Support Act (UIFSA).
 (See also: Uniform Interstate Family Support Act)

 A legally binding edict issued by a court of law.
 Issued by a magistrate, judge, or properly empowered administrative officer.
-A court order related to child support can dictate how often, how much, what kind of support a non-custodial parent is to pay, how long he or she is to pay it, and whether an employer must withhold support from their wages.
+A court order related to child support can dictate how often, how much, what kind of support a non-custodial parent is to pay, how long they are to pay it, and whether an employer must withhold support from their wages.

 Custodial Party (CP)

 The person who has primary care, custody, and control of the child(ren).

 A legally binding determination that establishes with whom a child shall live.
 The meaning of different types of custody terms (e.g., Joint Custody, Shared Custody, Split Custody) vary from State to State.